flatironinstitute/cryoSBI/README.md

 1. HIDDEN_FEATURES: number of hidden features in the network.
 2. NUM_TRANSFORMS: number of transforms in the network.
 3. DEVICE: either `"cpu"` or `"cuda"`.
 While for running with with a gpu you can simply write `"cuda"`, in some cases it can be a bit more complicated.
 Check recommendations at the end of the README.
 4. POSTERIOR_NAME: the trained posteriors are pickled to use for post-processing.
 This is simply the name of that file.
-This is the only optional parameter, if you don't provice it, the name is simply "posterior.pkl".
+This is the only optional parameter, if you don't provide it, the name is simply "posterior.pkl".

 ## Prepare for simulating/training